 Would you recommend buying a used mattress?

 Generally, this is not recommended.
 Encountering a used bed that’s free of stains isn’t likely to happen, and if you see a stain on a mattress, you should avoid using it for your baby.
 Even if you don’t see any stains, there could still be things lurking underneath that you can’t detect.
-Since you weren’t the original owner, you have no idea what kind of adventurous life this bed led before meeting you (learn how you can sell one).
+Since you weren’t the original owner, you have no idea what kind of adventurous life this bed led before meeting you.

 Should you buy a new mattress for your second baby?